Derzhprom: History

+The building was placed under in the tentative UNESCO World Heritage list in 2017 and was placed under provisional enhanced protection by UNESCO in 2022.

+During the Russo-Ukrainian War, Derzhprom was hit by a Russian guided bomb on 28 October 2024, believed to be of the FAB-500 model, causing significant damage and nine injuries.
+As the result, the mayor of Kharkiv Ihor Terekhov and the Bureau of UNESCO in Ukraine have initiated an accelerated procedure of nominating the Freedom Square ensemble (including Derzhprom) to the World Heritage list.

 Architecture

-Gosprom is a symbol of Kharkiv as an industrial, modern and big city.
+Derzhprom is a symbol of Kharkiv as an industrial, modern and big city.

-The architecture of Gosprom has international Constructivism, its forms are industrial.
+The architecture of Derzhprom relates to international Constructivism, its forms are industrial.
 The house has a high aesthetic potential and functionality; its construction is compared to a "communication leap".
 In the 1920s, such architecture was a novelty not only in Europe but also around the world.

 Architectural functionalism includes the following functions: